Unofficial Pluslife FAQ (EN)

 Can I use other/additional swabs, for example for pool tests?

-Some materials can interfere with the reaction, the manufacturer therefore recommends using only Copan FLOQswab swabs, as these have been tested extensively.
+Some materials can interfere with the reaction or have the wrong elution volume, which is why the manufacturer recommends using only Copan FLOQswab 502C swabs, which have been tested extensively.

-Thinner FLOQswab swabs for nasopharyngeal swabs are also available, such as these fancy expensive ones from Praxisdienst or your preferred medical supplier.
-The "normal" thick swabs are also available with a protective tube, which can be useful when testing several people.
+Thinner FLOQswab swabs for nasopharyngeal swabs are also available.
+In Germany, they're sold by Praxisdienst.
+Most local suppliers should have them.
+The "normal" thick swabs are also available with a protective tube, which can be useful when testing several people to avoid collecting too much material.

-If it is not possible to use the original swabs, other swabs made of flocked nylon might also work - however, the manufacturer has not tested these.
+If it is not possible to use the original swabs, other swabs made of flocked nylon might also work - however, the manufacturer has not tested these and it's impossible to know which brands are problematic.
+Pluslife's release agent is unusually aggressive and Pluslife mentioned that some brands had issues where the glue would dissolve.
 Cotton, calcium alginate and coiled (instead of flocked) swabs are generally unsuitable.

 Why is a positive result displayed faster than a negative result?